-When I heard, my belly trembled; my lips quivered at the voice: rottenness entered into my bones, and I trembled in myself, that I might rest in the day of trouble: when he cometh up unto the people, he will invade them with his troops.
+When I heard, my body trembled; my lips quivered at the voice; rottenness entered my bones; and I trembled in myself, that I might rest in the day of trouble.
+When he comes up to the people, he will invade them with his troops.
 (Habakkuk 3:16)

 A people have been trained throughout the Church Age who will invade the earth.
 They will return with the Lord Jesus to deliver Israel and the saved nations of the earth.
 But woe to the hypocrites in the churches and to the wicked in that day!

-A fire devoureth before them; and behind them a flame burneth: the land is as the garden of Eden before them, and behind them a desolate wilderness; yea, and nothing shall escape them.
+A fire devours before them, and behind them a flame burns; the land is like the Garden of Eden before them, and behind them a desolate wilderness; surely nothing shall escape them.
 (Joel 2:3)

-And ye shall tread down the wicked; for they shall be ashes under the soles of your feet in the day that I shall do this, saith the Lord of hosts.
+You shall trample the wicked, for they shall be ashes under the soles of your feet on the day that I do this,” says the LORD of hosts.
 (Malachi 4:3)

 The sinners in the churches shall face the fire of God’s judgment.